 (Photo Credit: Car Cleaning Guru)

-Most car owners use the yellow rectangular sponge to wash their cars and this is a huge common mistake.
+Most car owners use a yellow rectangular sponge to wash their cars and this is a huge common mistake.
 Sponges are good for washing your dishes, but really, you shouldn't be using them to wash your beloved car.
-A sponge can cause damage to the paintwork on your car, and you should use a microfiber mitt as a safer alternative instead.
-Wash mitts are deep pile, unlike sponges that are flat-surfaced.
-This allows the absorption of grit particles while reducing the chances of hairline scratch marks on your car!
+A sponge can cause damage to the paintwork of your vehicle.
+Instead, you should use a microfiber mitt as a safer alternative.
+Wash mitts have deep pile fibers, unlike sponges that are flat-surfaced.
+This allows the absorption of grit particles while reducing the chances of hairline scratch marks on your car.

 2. Washing your car under the sun.

 (Photo Credit: Titos Automotive)

 It's summer all year round in Singapore and you might think that such weather is perfect for washing your car.
 But it has been widely accepted that you should NOT wash your car in hot weather.
 This is because water and soap dry up much faster under the sun, leaving unsightly water spots or even swirl marks on your vehicle.

 3. Using only one bucket of soap mixture to wash your car.

 Despite the need for water conservation, you should not use a single bucket of water to wash your car.
 You're just soaking your wash mitt into a bucket of grit-filled water and using that to clean your vehicle.
 Try the two-bucket wash method – one bucket of soap mixture and another bucket of clean water.
 Soak your wash mitt into the bucket of clean water to rinse out any dirt particles before you put it back into the bucket of soap mixture and continue washing your car.

 4. Pouring the bucket of soapy water over your car after washing.

 (Photo Credit: Thrillist)